From BR Bullpen

 Biographical Information

-Navarro was the catcher on the only 2-6-2 triple play in major league history.
-It came on September 2, 2006 for Tampa Bay against Seattle, in the first first inning, with runners on first and third.
+In Tampa Bay, Navarro finally got a chance to be a starter.
+He was the catcher on the only 2-6-2 triple play in major league history.
+It came on September 2, 2006 against the Seattle Mariners, in the 1st inning, with runners on first and third.
 The play developed as follows: Raul Ibanez struck out for the first out; Adrian Beltre tried to steal second, but was tagged by shortstop Ben Zobrist; Jose Lopez then tried to steal home, but was tagged by Navarro on the relay back from Zobrist.
+He hit .244 in 56 games with the Devil Rays that first season, then .227 in 1999 games in 2007.
+By 2008, he was an All-Star, when he hit .295 in 120 games while guiding the young Rays' pitching staff to a first postseason berth. he continued to hit well in the postseason, going 17 for 58 (.293), including hitting .353 in the 2008 World Series which the Rays lost to the Philadelphia Phillies.
+At age 24, he appeared poised to be a star for years to come, but he went trough a mid-career trough that began with his batting average falling to .218 in 2009.

 He is the brother of Dewis Navarro.